Saturday, January 7, 2012

 Becoming A Woman Of Prayer

-A fast is giving up something that is valuable to you- Many fast food.
-Some it may be the internet or other media.
-Anything that would be distracting or takes up alot of your time-Time that you could be using instead to be fellowshiping with the Lord.
+To fast is to give up something that is valuable to you for a time in order to devote yourself to prayer and the Lord's service.
+Many forgo food.
+Some may give up using the Internet or other media.
+Really, you can choose anything that would be distracting or take up a lot of your time -time that you could be using instead to be fellowshipping with the Lord.
 PLEASE NOTE: If you have medical conditions such as diabetes that would require you to have a certain diet- I HIGHLY recommend talking to your physician first before giving up food.
 You can always just fast sweets and chocolate or anything pleasurable.
 I believe God honors the heart more than the sacrifice.
 Just do what you can to spend more time with God.

-As a mothers, wives, workers, ministers- etc. We know how busy life is.
-You may not have hours in a day to just be on your knees praying.
-But you DO HAVE minutes- And praying in intervals thru the day can easily add up to hrs.
+As mothers, wives, workers, ministers, etc., we know how busy life is.
+You may not have enough hours in a day to just be on your knees praying, but you DO HAVE minutes; and praying in intervals throughout the day can easily add up to horus.
 Five minutes of prayer is better than none.
 JUST BE LOOKING FOR OPPORTUNITIES AND BE PRAYER MINDED.
-Here's a few exampleas and ideas that I have found that work for incorporating more prayer and Bible reading time:
+Here are a few examples and ideas that I have found that work for incorporating more prayer and Bible reading time:

 ■In the shower or while taking a bath.